|Movie Title/Year and Brief Scene Description|

 Peter Medak's tense and unsettling haunted house entry starred George C. Scott as composer/musician and university teacher John Russell.
 He was a recently-mourning widower who rented and moved into a haunted Seattle three-story mansion while working at his alma mater.
 He was still having nightmares and dealing with his own personal tragedy after witnessing the death of his wife Joanna and young daughter Kathy in a freak snow-plow accident in the film's opening during a winter vacation in upstate NY.

-The house rental deal was facilitated by one of the historical society's workers Claire Norman (Trish Van Devere), although he was warned about the gothic house: "No one's been able to live in it.
+The mansion rental deal was facilitated by one of the historical society's workers Claire Norman (Trish Van Devere), although he was warned about the gothic house: "No one's been able to live in it.
 It doesn't want people."

 Deeply-disturbing imagery, supernatural phenomena (a piano key pressed by an unknown presence), and sounds (strange thumping noises representing the boy's fist banging on the side of a bathtub, running faucets, doors slamming, whispers, etc.) began to appear to Russell.